Meneer-de-Bruin/WCT-API/docs/apis/api-target_instance_DELETE.rst

 Delete Target instance (DELETE)
 ===============================
 Deletes a specific target instance.
-This is only possible if the status of the target instance is 'Scheduled', 'Aborted' or 'Rejected'.
+This is only possible if the status of the target instance is 'Scheduled' or 'Queued'.
 After a delete the target instance will have been completly removed from the WCT database.

-If the target instance must be set to 'Rejected' the API :doc:`api-target_instance_PUT` must be used.

 Version
 -------